quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - examples.md

 ### Data rotation and normalization utilities

-The normalization to the calibration points can be achieved as follows.
+The normalization of the calibration points can be achieved as follows.
 Several of the
 {mod}`single-qubit time-domain analyses <quantify_core.analysis.single_qubit_timedomain>`
 provided use this under the hood.